 Child custody matters are usually the most litigated and most difficult part of any divorce case.
 Parents’ top priority is to make sure their children receive the proper guidance and support – both financial and personal.
 The primary focus of custody and visitation should always be what is in the best interest of the children.
 Contests often center around which parent is the better parent, which often escalates into finding fault with the other parent.
-The Law Office of Afsana Chowdhury will help you focus on your children first and present you to the court as a caring and responsible parent.
+A Fairfax child custody attorney from The Law Office of Afsana Chowdhury will help you focus on your children first and present you to the court as a caring and responsible parent.

 The parties may try to resolve issues of custody and visitation without litigation but sometimes when they are unable to agree, these issues are decided by the court or by mediation.
 Having the right attorney can ensure that you are able to get the best result possible for yourself and your children.
 Sometimes a court psychologist or psychiatrist will be asked to make a formal review.
 Other times, our firm will hire a private psychologist to evaluate the children and parents.
 Custody and visitation actions are usually between the biological parents, but they can also involve step-parents, grandparents and guardians who may stand in the place of the parent.
 In any case, the child’s best interest will always be the primary focus in any custody dispute.